tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 {: file='example.csv'}

 Variables:
 : There are two type of variables that need to be determined before training a predictive machine learning model, **features** or **input variables** and **target** or **output variables**.
 The **features** are variables that will predict or explain the **target**, otherwise known as the outcome.
 The machine learning model will try to find a relationship between the different features that best determines the target.
-In this case, features are relatively straight forward it's mainly composed of the value of each _gauge_ repeated for both players and the number of times an action with system text occurs e.g. counter hit, reversal...
+In this case, features are relatively straight forward, it's mainly composed of the value of each _gauge_ repeated for both players and the number of times an action with system text occurs e.g. counter hit, reversal...

 #### Features